Sefer haYashar (midrash)

 Sefer haYashar (ספר הישר) is a medieval Hebrew midrash, also known as the Toledot Adam and Divrei haYamim heArukh.
-The Hebrew title "Sefer haYashar" might be translated as the "Book of the Correct Record", but it is known in English translation mostly as The Book of Jasher following English tradition.
+The Hebrew title "Sefer haYashar" might be translated as the "Book of Righteousness" (or literally "Book of the Straight") but it is known in English translation mostly as The Book of Jasher following English tradition.
 Its author is unknown.

 Other books of the same name

 The book is named after the Book of Jasher mentioned in Joshua and 2 Samuel.

 Although it is presented as the original "Book of Jasher" in translations such as that of Moses Samuel (1840), it is not accepted as such in rabbinical Judaism.
 It should not be confused with the very different Book of Jasher (Pseudo-Jasher) printed by Jacob Ilive in 1751, which was purported to have been translated by the English monk Alcuin.

-It should also not be confused with an ethical text by the same name, which, according to the Encyclopaedia Judaica, Volume 14, p.
-1099, was "probably written in the 13th century."
+Additionally, an ethical text was written under the same name (not purporting to be the biblical book).
+According to the Encyclopaedia Judaica, Volume 14, p.
+1099, this work was "probably written in the 13th century."

+Rabbeinu Tam also titled his work of Talmudic novellae Sefer Hayashar.

 Content

 The book covers biblical history from the creation of Adam and Eve until a summary of the initial Israelite conquest of Canaan in the beginning of the book of Judges.

-The Bible twice quotes from a Sefer haYashar, and this midrashic work includes text that fits both Biblical references - the reference about the Sun and Moon found in Joshua, and also the reference in 2 Samuel (in the Hebrew but not in the Septuagint) to teaching the Sons of Judah to fight with the bow.
-This appears in Jasher 56:9 among the last words of Jacob to his son Judah: